Photo: Sue Simenc

 Welcome to Cuyahoga Connections, Volume Eight

-Cuyahoga Connections Volume Eight takes Earth Day to the next level with plenty of activities you can do to honor our planet.
+This instalment of the Cuyahoga Connections takes Earth Day to the next level with plenty of activities you can do to honor our planet.
 Learn about salamanders and their impact on our park, complete our most interactive journal yet and work on a fun activity that might just take you a full year to complete!

 Don’t forget to reach out to us with questions, comments or to share your experiences and completed journals by sending an email to firstname.lastname@example.org or tagging #forCVNP on your social media posts!

 The Great Smoky Mountain Salamander Ball allows you inside the adventures of Sara, a young lady visiting the park with her family.
 Imagine her delight when she is the first human to witness the Salamander Ball!
 When the salamanders realize they’ve been discovered they make Sara an ambassador.
 Her job is to share information about the salamanders and the park with other humans.
 How will she do this?
 She becomes a park ranger of course!

 Twenty-four Salamander species call Ohio home including the red-spotted newt, Northern Dusky, Redback, the Northern Two-lined, and the Hellbender.
 Hidden from sight most of the year, many can be seen during their spring migration as they make their way to vernal pools and ponds to mate.

 Like other amphibians, salamanders can breathe and absorb water through their thin skin.
 This makes them a wonderful indicator of the environmental health.
 If you see salamanders in the area, it’s an indication that pollution is low.
 But be gentle if you come across them and fight the urge to pick them up.
 Chemicals on your skin can harm these thin skinned sensitive salamanders.